-What the parts of “annual net income” mean:
+What do the parts of "annual net income" mean?

-- Annual – The definition of “annual” is “yearly.”
+- Annual: The definition of “annual” is “yearly.”
 On a credit card application, you report the amount of income you receive on a yearly basis.
-If you are an employee who works on a salary, it’s easy.
+If you are an employee who works on a salary, it’s easy to do.
 You report the amount of salary you receive each year.
-If you work for hourly wages, it’s a little more complicated.
+If you work for hourly wages, it’s a little more complicated, however.
 Using your calculator or computer, multiply your hourly rate by the number of hours you work in a week.
-Multiply your answer by 52 weeks in a year.
-You have your annual or yearly salary.
-For example, if you earn $8.00 per hour and work 30 hours per week, you have 240.
-240 multiplied by 52 weeks, that comes to $12,480.
+Multiply your answer by 52 weeks in a year, and you will have approximately your annual salary.
+For example, if you earn $8.00 per hour and work 30 hours per week, you have $240.
+Multiplied by 52 weeks, that comes to $12,480.
 If you are self-employed, you'd use the income that you allocated to the year under the cash or accrual accounting basis.

-- Net – Net is your take-home pay.
+- Net: Net is your take-home pay.
 This is how much you take home and either cash or deposit in your bank after all deductions are taken out by your place of employment.
 Usual deductions are federal and state taxes.
-Also, local taxes are deducted which may mean county and city and, possibly, school, depending on where you live.
+Local taxes are deducted as well, which may mean county, city, and potentially school taxes, depending on where you live.
 There are also deductions for Medicare and Social Security.
-You may have deductions for savings plans including retirement savings like a 401(k).
-There may also be a deduction for health insurance.
+You may have deductions for savings plans, including retirement savings like a 401(k).
+There may even be a deduction for health insurance.
 If you are self-employed, you would deduct the expenses necessary for the income generated and any include tax deductions allowed under self-employed status.

-- Income – Income is one of the most important parts for approval of a credit card application.
-Only credit score is more important.
-Not only is income critical for approval, it is also essential for determining your credit limit.
+- Income: Income is one of the most important parts of the approval process for a credit card application.
+Only your credit score is more important.
+Not only is income critical for approval, but it is also essential for determining your credit limit.
 Income is not just your salary or the total of your hourly wages.
 It can include other items.
 You should make your income as high as you legally can on your credit card application.
 An amendment to the CARD Act of 2009 broadened the definition of income for credit card applicants.

 Annual gross income is your income before anything is deducted.
-Credit card companies usually prefer to ask for net income because that is what you have available with which to pay your monthly payment.
-You will find an occasional company that will ask for annual gross income.
+Credit card companies usually prefer to ask for net income, because that is what you have available with which to make your monthly payment.
+Some companies may ask for annual gross income.

 The definition of income varies by age.
 For anyone over 21 years of age, income can be: